DOCtorActoAntohich/aos2-save-editor/docs/02-cracking-wins.md

 a normal `u32` at runtime to store wins per character.
 Neato.

+Extra fun fact: wins are in static memory, so the address of the wins amount persists before runs.

 Then a simple diff on a file after obtaining one win showed the location where wins are stored for this character.